Ensono/amido.github.io/docs/nx/rest-client/plugin-information.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Plugin Summary

-- This plugin provides the ability to quickly get up and running with http clients and endpoints.
+This plugin provides the ability to quickly get up and running with http clients and endpoints.
 One can generate the basic HTTP methods required to start building out a project.

-What benefits does it give you?
+**What benefits does it give you?**

 - Helps track versioning and easily bump versions of endpoints using one of the plugins.
 - Ensure solid foundational syntax accuracy